drubbo/SparkGIS/README.md

 ```

 ## Credits
-The *Geometry* value class is written on top of the [ESRI Geometry](https://github.com/Esri/geometry-api-java) library, while UDFs aim to adhere to [OGC Simple Feature Access](http://www.opengeospatial.org/standards/sfs) recommendation.
+The *Geometry* value class is written on top of the [ESRI Geometry](/Esri/geometry-api-java) library, while UDFs aim to adhere to [OGC Simple Feature Access](http://www.opengeospatial.org/standards/sfs) recommendation.
 When some of them were unavailable from the ESRI library, those have been implemented mimicking [PostGIS](http://postgis.net/docs/manual-2.1/reference.html) behaviour.

+## Remarks
+*Geometry* values in order to work within jsonRDDs in Spark 1.3/1.4 need [a SparkSQL patch](https://github.com/apache/spark/pull/6193)